sunshinehealthstudios/changelog/_posts/2023-01-17-New-Year-Bug-Fixes.md

 v7.20.1

 ## Overview

+*Update 1/23/23: 7-day rollout is recommencing after re-merging one more fix*

 This release fixes bugs with exporting logs, editing meal plans, and adjusting daily allowance.
 It also includes api fixes for syncing fitbit, creating recipes, and loading group posts.

 ## Details